 When one talks about a file or collection of files without specifying a particular revision, it is generally assumed that one means the most recent revision(s) available.

-A label for a particular collection of files at
+A label for a particular state of the project at a

-interesting snapshots of the project.
-For example, a tag is usually
+snapshots of the project.
+For example, a tag is usually made for

-made for each public release, so that one can obtain, directly from
+each public release, so that one can obtain, directly from the

-version control system, the exact set of files/revisions
+version control system, the exact set of files/revisions comprising

-comprising that release.
-Common tag names are things like
+that release.
+Tag names are often things like

-A copy of the project, under version control but isolated, so that changes made to the branch don't affect the rest of the project, and vice versa, except when changes are deliberately "merged" from one side to the other (see below).
+A copy of the project, under version control but isolated so that changes made to the branch don't affect other branches of the project, and vice versa, except when changes are deliberately "merged" from one branch to another (see below).
 Branches are also known as "lines of development".
-Even when a project has no explicit branches, development is still considered to be happening on the "main branch", also known as the "main line" or "trunk".
+Even when a project has no explicit branches, development is still considered to be happening on the "main branch", also known as the "main line" or "trunk" or sometimes "master".

 To move a change from one branch to another.
-This includes merging from the main trunk to some other branch, or vice versa.
-In fact, those are the most common kinds of merges; it is rare to port a change between two non-main branches.
-See the section called “Singularity of information” for more about this kind of merging.
+This includes merging from the main branch to some other branch, or vice versa.
+In fact, those are the most common kinds of merges; it is less common to port a change between two non-main branches.
+See the section called “Singularity of Information” for more on change porting.

-"Merge" has a second, related meaning: it is what the version control system does when it sees that two people have changed the same file but in non-overlapping ways.
-Since the two changes do not interfere with each other, when one of the people updates their copy of the file (already containing their own changes), the other person's changes will be automatically merged in.
+"Merge" has a second, related meaning: it is what some version control systems do when they see that two people have changed the same file but in non-overlapping ways.
+Since the two changes do not interfere with each other, when one of the people updates their copy of the file (already containing their own uncommitted changes), the other person's changes will be automatically merged in.
 This is very common, especially on projects where multiple people are hacking on the same code.
 When two different changes do overlap, the result is a "conflict"; see below.